“You need to come up with a concrete plan.”

 You need to come up with a concrete plan.

-"You need to ___" is a really strong and direct way of giving someone advice.
+"You need to ___" is a really strong and direct way of giving someone advice or orders.
 It's usually used by parents, teachers, and bosses.
 It's usually used when they're angry or annoyed:

 You need to stop talking and pay attention.